cartesi/docs/cartesi-rollups/tutorials/erc-20-token-wallet.md

 #### Deposits

 :::caution token approvals
- For the [**ERC20 token stanard**](https://ethereum.org/en/developers/docs/standards/tokens/), an approval step is need.
+ An approval step is needed for the [**ERC20 token standard**](https://ethereum.org/en/developers/docs/standards/tokens/).
 This ensures you grant explicit permission for `ERC20Portal` to transfer tokens on your behalf.

   Without this approval, the `ERC20Portal` cannot deposit your tokens to the Cartesi backend.